 - Onboarding begins the moment the employee takes the first step inside the new workplace and continues several months further forward.

 - Remember that even though onboarding takes time, it creates engagement.

 - Everyone should be part of welcoming the new employees.

-- Remember to get some effective digital tools incorporated in your onboarding.
+- Remember to get some effective digital tools incorporated into your onboarding.

 Who should be in charge of our onboarding?

-If you don’t have a HR department in your organization, then make sure that the onboarding is managed by a person who is used to train new employees.
-Alternatively, it can be one who has worked closely with many types of employees and who has a good insight into the working procedures in the company.
+If you don’t have an HR department in your organization, then make sure that the onboarding is managed by a person who is used to train new employees.
+Alternatively, it can be a person who has worked closely with many types of employees and who has a good insight into the work processes in the company.

-So, it shouldn’t just be one manager who is in charge of the onboarding.
-If the manager doesn’t have a HR mindset, and hasn’t understood how difficult it can be to be a new employee, it can easily be about fast results and that the employee just have to get started with delivering right away.
+So, it should not just be one manager who is in charge of the onboarding.
+If the manager does not have an HR mindset and has not understood how difficult it can be to be a new employee, it can easily be about fast results and that the employee just has to get started with delivering right away.

 Some employees feel that if they do not meet their goals, then they are not good enough.

-Instead, it can feel more secure to confide anonymously to the HR employee, and at the same time, it is easier for that person to see the warning signs, if he/she ask about what the new employee precisely has understood of his/her work tasks and new role.
+Instead, it can feel more secure to confide anonymously to HR, and at the same time, it is easier for that person to see the warning signs, if he/she asks about what the new employee precisely has understood of his/her work tasks and new role.